.png)

 This beginning language arts class will reinforce basic language arts skills for 4-5th grade students.
 This introductory class is designed to give students experience in an engaging and fun group setting.
 We will cover many concepts in the class, but parents may choose to supplement with additional language arts instruction at home.

-Vocabulary/Mechanics: Students will develop these skills using context clues, building vocabulary through reading, practicing correct punctuation and capitalization rules.
+Vocabulary/Mechanics: Students will develop these skills using context clues, building vocabulary through reading, and practicing correct punctuation and capitalization rules.

 Writing: Students will develop writing skills through freewriting, journaling, and responding to reading selections.